wp-plugins/contact-form-sweet/readme.txt

 On step 3 in the Contact Form settings page, you can enter the desire email where you will get the Contact Form submission

+= I'm not receiving messages from Contact Form OR The plugin does not send an email =

+Please follow the instructions below:

+1. Email messages can be marked as spam on the server.
+Please choose another email instead of the admin's one (step 3 in the Contact Form settings) - for example, gmail or similar.
+If the message is sent, it means that email filtering is set on your server.
+Please contact your hosting provider.

 = I have a problem with setting up the Contact Form, what to do? =

 Drop us a mail at support@sweetcontactform.com